frctl/fractal-docs/docs/guide/web/configuration-reference.md

 ### static.mount

 Virtual path prefix for the files that are served from the static asset directory specified in the `static.path` option.
-See the ~@TODOLINK @web#static-assets', 'static assets') }} documentation for more details.
+See the [static assets](../web/#static-assets) documentation for more details.

 ```js
 fractal.web.set('static.path', 'project-assets');